 March 9, 2026: Wandering Stars by Tommy Orange, 336 pp, 2024

-An eloquent indictment of the devastating long-term effects of the massacre,
+An eloquent indictment of the devastating long-term effects of the massacre, dislocation and forced assimilation of Native Americans.

 April 13, 2026: Yinka, Where is Your Huzband?, Lizzie Blackburn, 373 pp, 2022

-The novel revolves around Yinka; a British-Nigerian Oxford graduate who is being
+The novel revolves around Yinka, a British-Nigerian Oxford graduate who is being

 pressured into getting married.